gauravearn/sequencing-tag-generator/README.md

-# sequencing_barcoding_generator
+# sequencing-tag-generator
-A ruby function to generate dna sequence barcodes for sequencing labelling.
+A ruby function to generate dna sequencing tags for sequencing labelling.
 It takes a barcode length, and the iteration you want to produce.
 To run it, simply provide the barcode length and the iterations.
 ```
 barcode_generator(3,3)
 ```